 The AMP-13R and its 4- and 5-series mates indicate volume with a trick if unconventional scheme of two rows of 5 tiny LED each where the lower row represents 1-9 by showing two neighboring lights for the even numbers and the upper row represents 10-50.
-So the number 12 for example is represented by dot 1 in the top row and dots 1+2 in the bottom row, 37 by dots 1-3 on top and dot 4 on the bottom.
+So the number 12 for example represents by dot 1 in the top row and dots 1+2 in the bottom row, 37 by dots 1-3 on top and dot 4 on the bottom.
 The AMP-23 adopts a more intuitive sun-dial execution of 21 holes behind which a traveling white dot indicates the current position.
 Particularly from further away, that should be easier to see and comprehend.
-It's reminiscent of the perpetual calender watch from Ochs und Junior (Soo-In's own version at left, 'mine' at right generated with the Swiss maker's customization program.)
+It's reminiscent of the perpetual calender watch from Ochs und Junior (Soo-In's personal execution at left).

 Where the AMP-13R's volume control doubles as power switch, here the power button multi-tasks (long press = power on/standby, short press = input select between voltage inputs 1+2 on RCA and current input ENlink on BNC).
 Headphone gain is fixed with the central button of the remote during stand-by.
 For that there's no visual indicator.
 Very much like the AMP-13R again is the very clean almost Scandinavian industrial design with its super tidy metalwork.
 With footer heat sinks gone, looks are more streamlined to accord better cosmetic matches with off-brand mates.
 With a DAC in the wings, one can eventually build an Enleum 'stack' of bonsai audio.
 Showing no front, top or side screws is part of Soo-In's religion.
 It's testament to mature mechanical engineering.
 Combining certain functions like two input LED for three inputs shows a preference for design minimalism.